wampiter/room-rater/readme.md

     - Treat as classification (e.g. cross-entropy loss) instead of regression
     - Other architectures
     - Over/random-sampling to get (more) even representation across ratings
+    - Use (scaled) sigmoid at output for regression (MSE) version
+    - Fine-tune a trained model?
 - Set up convenient inference flow